veikah/onnilampi.fi/onnilampi.fi/_pages/06_contact.md

 permalink: /contact/
 ---

-I can be contacted in a number of ways.
+I can be found in a lot of places.
 Here are some of them.\\
 [My facebook](https://facebook.com/omnez)\\
 [My twitter](https://twitter.com/omnez)\\
 [My github](https://github.com/onnilampi)